KamalJerome/AICodingAssistant/README.md

 # 🤖 AI Coding Assistant

 An intelligent assistant designed to simplify programming by offering real-time help on coding queries, giving precise answers, and generating code snippets to boost productivity.
-This assistant uses a hybrid Retrieval-Augmented Generation (RAG) model to analyze code files (`.py`, `.c`, `.cpp`, etc.) and answer questions based on the actual code content.
+This assistant uses a hybrid Retrieval-Augmented Generation (RAG) model to analyze code files (`.py`, `.c`, `.cpp`, etc.) and answer questions based on the code content.

 ## Key Features